jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_00_setup.md

 *For reference I am using Pelican 3.7.1 and Python 2.7.11 on Mac OS 10.12.2*

-Setting up Pelican is quite simple.
-I followed the [quickstart- guide](http://docs.getpelican.com/en/3.7.1/quickstart.html) to get get set up.
-The guide is quite thorough so I will not reiterate it.
+Setting up Pelican is quite simple, I followed the [quickstart- guide](http://docs.getpelican.com/en/3.7.1/quickstart.html) to get get going.

-Running ```pelican-quickstart``` generates a skeleton site with a default theme.
-It gets you set up to write a blog right away.
-Indeed, by the end of this article I will have a site that could, theoretically, go online.
+Running `pelican-quickstart` generates a skeleton site with a default theme.
+By the end of this article I will have a site that could, theoretically, go online.

 Here are the options I used to generate my initial site: